Mayankg-01/Brain-tumor-detection-using-DL/README.md

 Brain Tumor Detection using Deep Learning
-A Convolutional Neural Network (CNN) built with TensorFlow and Keras to classify brain MRI scans for the presence of tumors.
+Using Python, TensorFlow, and Keras to build a Convolutional Neural Network (CNN) that classifies brain MRI scans for the presence of tumors.
+The model is trained on the Brain Tumor MRI Dataset from Kaggle.

-Table of Contents
-Overview

-Dataset

-Model Architecture

-Setup and Usage

-Results

-Contributing

-License

-Overview
-This project demonstrates a deep learning approach for brain tumor detection from MRI images.
-It serves as an educational tool for data scientists and researchers interested in medical imaging AI.
-The model uses a CNN to classify images, following a standard pipeline: data preprocessing, augmentation, model training, and evaluation.
-While intended for research, it showcases a methodology that could be adapted for future clinical tools.

-Dataset
-The model is trained on the Brain Tumor MRI Dataset from Kaggle, which contains images labeled as yes (with tumor) and no (without tumor).
-You will need to download this dataset to run the project.

-Model Architecture
+Check:

+Jupyter Notebook: brain_tumour_detection_using_deep_learning.ipynb

+Dataset: Brain Tumor MRI Dataset on Kaggle

+Project Workflow
+First, we start by preparing our data:

+Loading MRI images from their respective directories (yes/no).

+Preprocessing images by resizing them to a uniform size.

+Applying data augmentation to increase the diversity of the training set and reduce overfitting.

+Then we build and train our model:

-A Sequential CNN with the following key layers:
+Construct a Sequential CNN model with convolutional, pooling, and dense layers.

-Conv2D + MaxPooling2D: Two sets of these layers to extract features.

-Flatten: Converts 2D features to a 1D vector.

-Dense: A fully connected layer with 512 units (ReLU activation).

-Output Layer: A single Dense unit with Sigmoid activation for binary classification.

-The model uses the Adam optimizer and binary_crossentropy loss.
+Compile the model using an appropriate optimizer and loss function.

+Train the model on the prepared dataset, validating its performance on a separate test set.

+Finally, we evaluate the model and make predictions:

+Visualize the training history (accuracy and loss) to assess learning.

+Evaluate the final model accuracy on the test data.

+Use the trained model to predict whether new, unseen MRI images contain tumors.

+Key Objective
+The primary goal is to answer the following question:

+Can we build a deep learning model to accurately and automatically classify brain MRI scans as either containing a tumor or not?

+To answer this, we walk through several key deep learning and data processing methods:

+Building a CNN architecture from scratch.

+Using ImageDataGenerator for preprocessing and data augmentation.

+Splitting data for training and testing.

+Compiling, fitting, and evaluating a Keras model.

+Visualizing results with Matplotlib.

 Setup and Usage
 Prerequisites: Python 3.7+, pip, and Jupyter Notebook or Google Colab (recommended).